Virginia Toy: Career and impact

-In 2016 Toy was awarded a Rutherford Discovery Fellowship by the Royal Society for her research entitled: 'Weaving the Earth's Weak Seams: Manifestations and mechanical consequences of rock fabric evolution in active faults and shear zones'.
+In 2016, Toy was awarded a Rutherford Discovery Fellowship by the Royal Society for her research entitled: 'Weaving the Earth's Weak Seams: Manifestations and mechanical consequences of rock fabric evolution in active faults and shear zones'.

-In 2017 Toy co-published in Nature that they had discovered "extreme" hydrothermal activity beneath Whataroa, a small township on the Alpine Fault, which "could be commercially very significant" and possibly globally unique.
+In 2017, Toy co-published in Nature that they had discovered "extreme" hydrothermal activity beneath Whataroa, a small township on the Alpine Fault, which "could be commercially very significant" and possibly globally unique.

 Toy also worked on building stability during earthquakes in Ecuador, using computer modelling to determine the relationship between rock type and building damage.
-She has been used numerous times by New Zealand media as a geological expert, on the Kaikoura earthquake, tsunami risk, predicting the next earthquake on the Alpine Fault and the misreporting of science in the media.
-She has also been used as a popular science presenter in the book Terrain: Travels Through a Deep Landscape and TV show Beneath New Zealand.
+She has been used numerous times by New Zealand media as a geological expert, on the Kaikōura earthquake, tsunami risk, predicting the next earthquake on the Alpine Fault and the misreporting of science in the media.
+She has also been used as a popular science presenter in the book Terrain: Travels Through a Deep Landscape and the TV show Beneath New Zealand.